 Here's the outline of what I did with a few more details (mileage is approximate):

 So I'll assume you can get to Central Park, and do what ever loops or side trips it takes to get to the north end of the park.
 Then you have 7 miles to go and you will probably be covering new ground.
-Here's some maps:
+Here are a couple of maps:

 |Map: Central Park to the Tip via Streets||Map: Central Park to the Tip via Parks|